 6. Drop the goals, get into you.

 Take a standing forward bend as an example.
-Rather than hold straight forward, and trying to get deeper and deeper into the bend, relax and move!
+Rather than trying to get deeper and deeper into the bend, relax and move!
 Put a little bend in your knees, and sway gently side to side.
-If you're looking for more, move more.
+If you're looking for more flexibility, the key is moving more.
 Widen your stance, so your body is more stable and ready to move.

-Now lean so far off to the right that your left leg lengthens, and the foot might even leave the ground!
+You might lean so far off to the right that your left leg lengthens, and the foot might even leave the ground!
 Same thing on the other side.
-Your focus is on moving easily and comfortably all around where you are.
-Do this across the board, and you'll be getting flexibility and mobility at the same time, without worrying about your flexibility.
+Your focus should be on moving easily and comfortably all around where you are.
+If you do this technique across the board, you can become more flexible and mobile at the same time.